enhavo/enhavo-demo/README.md

 $ bin/console enhavo:init
 ```

+Now you can start the server

 ```
 $ bin/console server:run
 ```

 You should see a result that the server started already.
-Use the link to see if it works
+Use the link to see if it works!